You are here

 In 1921, The Duluth State Teachers College was formed to provide four years of training for teachers.
 In 1927, the Laboratory School, which served as a hands on working school for teachers, and a new heating plant were dedicated.
 That same year, the first bachelor’s degrees were awarded at the Duluth State Teachers College.

 In 1947, an influential argument was presented to the legislature; hundreds of returning war veterans needed an affordable college experience in northern Minnesota.
 Governor Luther Youngdahl signed the bill on July 1, 1947 agreeing that the Duluth State Teachers College would become the “Duluth Branch” of the University of Minnesota, thus officially naming it the University of Minnesota Duluth.

 Many years later, the operations of UMD’s medical school and the Natural Resources Research Institute (NRRI) were housed in the Laboratory School building.
-This building is still in use by the university as a research center and is now called Washburn Hall.
+This building is still in use by the university as a research center and is now called the Research Lab Building.

 UMD Comes to the Upper Campus

 According to Neil Storch’s and Ken Moran’s book, UMD Comes of Age: The First 100 Years, in 1947 the city of Duluth planning commission reserved a vacant 160-acre diamond shaped property west of Woodland Avenue near the Chester Park school as a possible site for the proposed University of Minnesota branch.
 A former hayfield for the Zenith Dairy, this property became known as the “Nortondale Tract.”
 The land was purchased for UMD by Regent Richard L. Griggs and other prominent Duluthians in the late 1940s.